 The QTD was launched in Spring 2016 to provide an inclusive process for deliberations over the meaning, costs, benefits, and practicalities of research transparency, openness and explicitness for a broad range of qualitative empirical approaches in Political Science.
 It has involved extensive and intensive consultations and deliberations, including an initial at-large agenda-setting stage and a multi-month second stage of differentiated deliberations in 13 working group-based online discussion boards on this platform.
 The discussion boards have been moderated by 42 scholars at varying stages of seniority from colleges and universities of varying sizes from across the United States and beyond.

 Based on the deliberations on the discussion boards and beyond, each working group has drafted a report, posted at the top of its discussion board, followed by a thread inviting comments on the draft.
-We invite all political scientists to read any of the draft reports that are of interest to them and provide feedback by October 15.
+We invite all political scientists to read any of the draft reports that are of interest to them and provide feedback.
+The comment period has been extended to November 15.
 The working groups will then revise their reports in light of the comments received.

 Please select from the "Draft Reports" dropdown menu within the red banner above to see the list of the 13 working groups and access their draft reports via their respective discussion boards, where you can also still access the earlier deliberations.
 Please fill out the short registration form to post "on the record."
 To post without attribution, if you prefer, please post without logging in.
 Anonymous posts will appear only after moderator review.